raspberrychris/chrishainesnew/content/blog/using-ahrefs-for-keyword-research/index.md

 ---
-title: "Using Ahrefs for Keyword Research"
+title: Using Ahrefs for Keyword Research
 date: 2022-12-01
-description: ""
+description: ''
-summary: "Summary of this blog article"
+summary: Summary of this blog article
-tags: ["SEO", "Keyword Research", "Ahrefs", "SEO Tools"]
-draft: false
+tags:
+- SEO
+- Keyword Research
+- Ahrefs
+- SEO Tools
 toc: true
+draft: true

 ---
 Hi all, welcome to this post about Using Ahrefs for Keyword Research.